Jeremy Hermida: Cincinnati Reds

 Hermida signed a minor league contract with the Cincinnati Reds on January 4, 2011, with an invitation to spring training, where Hermida competed for a spot on the bench as a left-handed batter/backup outfielder.
-Hermida started the season with the Reds' AAA team, the Louisville Bats.
+Hermida started the season with the Reds' Triple-A affiliate, the Louisville Bats.
 On April 18, he was added to the Reds 40-man roster and called up to the Reds after Juan Francisco was put on the disabled list.
 Hermida played in 10 games before being sent back down to Triple-A on May 4 when Fred Lewis came off the disabled list.
 Hermida spent the rest of the season in Louisville, where he was named an International League midseason All-Star.

 San Diego Padres

-On August 31, 2011, the Padres claimed Hermida off waivers from the Reds.
-Hermida finished 2011 with 7 walks and 9 hits, including 1 home run, in 48 plate appearances for the Padres.
+On August 31, 2011, the San Diego Padres claimed Hermida off waivers from the Reds.
+He finished 2011 with seven walks and nine hits, including one home run, in 48 plate appearances for the Padres.
+On December 13, Hermida was non-tendered by San Diego, and became a free agent.

-Hermida appeared in 13 games for the Padres in April 2012, picking up 6 hits in 24 at-bats.
+On December 21, 2011, Hermida re-signed with the Padres on a minor league contract.
+On April 3, 2012, the Padres selected Hermida's contract, adding him to their active roster.
+He appeared in 13 games for the Padres in April, picking up six hits in 24 at-bats.
 A strained abductor muscle sent him to the disabled list on April 27.
-After missing two months on the DL, he finished his season with the Triple-A Tucson Padres, posting a .252/.318/.358 line in 151 at-bats.
-On August 22, he was designated for assignment to clear room on the 40-man roster.
+After missing two months on the disabled list, he finished his season with the Triple-A Tucson Padres, posting a .252/.318/.358 line in 151 at-bats.
+On August 22, Hermida was designated for assignment to clear room on the 40-man roster.
 He was released on August 28, becoming a free agent.

 Cleveland Indians

 On February 4, 2013, the Cleveland Indians signed Hermida to a minor league contract.
+He made 132 appearances for the Triple-A Columbus Clippers, batting .247/.365/.416 with 17 home runs and 66 RBI.

 Milwaukee Brewers

-On January 25, 2014, the Milwaukee Brewers signed Hermida to a minor league deal.
+On January 25, 2014, the Milwaukee Brewers signed Hermida to a minor league contract.
+He made 108 appearances for the Triple-A Nashville Sounds, slashing .256/.370/.456 with 16 home runs and 67 RBI.
+Hermida was released by the Brewers organization on December 11, in order to pursue an opportunity in Japan.

 Hokkaido Nippon-Ham Fighters

-On December 12, 2014, he was released by the Brewers and signed with the Hokkaido Nippon-Ham Fighters of Japan's Nippon Professional Baseball.
-He became a free agent after the 2015 season.
+On December 12, 2014, Hermida signed with the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball.
+He played in 50 games for the Fighters in 2015, batting .211/.318/.289 with one home run, 18 RBI, and one stolen base.
+Hermida became a free agent after the season.